AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 +++**Worktable**

 The worktable contains all the information carried by workflow transitions.
 Each workflow uses several worktables.
-The data conveyed in these tables can be accelerated and used throughout the workflow’s life cycle, as long as it is not purged.
-Indeed, unneeded tables are purged each time the workflow is passivated, and possibly during the execution of the largest workflows to avoid overloading the server.
+The worktable holds the results of its originating activity and its content is used as the input to the next (connected) activity in the workflow.
+Manipulation (extension, customization) of the worktable is one of the main skills of an Adobe Campaign operator.

 Learn more about [Worktables](../../workflow/using/about-workflows.md).
 +++